Harballabh Sangeet Sammelan: The festival

 The main aim of the festival was to attract and encourage more and more people for the development of classical Music.
 There is also a proper syllabus for the pursuers of Music and there is a shrine at the banks of the river with the name Devi Talab.
 There is a Shiva lingam in the temple nearby and one adores the exquisite phallic image of Lord Shiva.
 On the day of the fair there is also free lodging and accommodation.

 Venue

-It is held at Devi Talab Mandir, near the Samadhi of Saint Harballabh, from the 27th to 30 December.
+It is held at Devi Talab Mandir, near the Samadhi of Saint Harballabh, from 27 to 30 December.
 During this time reputed musicians from all over India gather in Jalandhar to celebrate Indian Classical Music.